snltd/gurp/doc/IDEAS_AND_DECISIONS.md

   to end up shelling out for everything.
 I also don't want to maintain my own fork of Janet.~~ [x]

-- Use a complete Rust back-end.
+- ~~Use a complete Rust back-end.
 State will be described in Janet, and compiled into a final structure of some kind by an embedded interpreter.
-Rust will then process said structure, and enforce it. [:check-mark:]
+Rust will then process said structure, and enforce it.~~ Done.

-- Bake the necessary Janet function and macro definitions into the Rust executable, and inject them into the user's config.
-The downside of this is that it will not be possible for a user to use a Janet REPL to create and debug config.
+- ~~Bake the necessary Janet function and macro definitions into the Rust executable, and inject them into the user's config.
+The downside of this is that it will not be possible for a user to use a Janet REPL to create and debug config.~~ Done.

-- Add a `--local-libs` option to tell `gurp` (I'm going to have to think of a proper name) to use Janet macros and functions stored locally, obviating the problem above.
-Also a command to dump the baked-in ones as a starting point.
+- ~~Add a `--local-libs` option to tell `gurp` (I'm going to have to think of a proper name) to use Janet macros and functions stored locally, obviating the problem above.
+Also a command to dump the baked-in ones as a starting point.~~ Done.

-- Why did I have a `:vars` structure?
-Bin that, and let the user import their own vars as native Janet, and deal with them however they wish. :check-mark:]
+- ~~Why did I have a `:vars` structure?
+Bin that, and let the user import their own vars as native Janet, and deal with them however they wish.~~ Removed.

 - Maybe one day allow Janet "doers"?
 I'm not sure how hard/sensible/necessary this is, but it might be fun.